wp-plugins/woocommerce-paynl-payment-methods/readme.txt

 4. The iDEAL payment screen (Rabobank)

 == Changelog ==
-= 2.3.3 =
+= 2.3.4 =
+* Updated the way the ip address is fetched, in case a loadbalancer or proxy is used = 2.3.3 =
 * Added instructions to that can be shown on the thank you page = 2.3.2 =